ha5dzs/nyuad-aprs-server/README.md

 /opt/trackdirect/jslib/build.sh
 ```

-#### Adapt the website (htdocs)

-For setting up a copy on your local machine for development and testing purposes you do not need to do anything, but for any other pupose I really recommend you to adapt the UI.

-First thing to do is probably to select which map provider to use, look for stuff related to map provider in "index.php".
-Note that the map providers used in the demo website may not be suitable if you plan to have a public website (read their terms of use).

-If you make no changes, at least add contact information to yourself, I do not want to receive questions regarding your website.

 #### Set up webserver

 Webserver should already be up and running (if you installed all specified ubuntu packages).